HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Health Maintenance Organizations.

 A form of health insurance in which its members prepay a premium for the HMO’s health services, which generally include inpatient and ambulatory care.

-For the patient, an HMO means reduced out-of-pocket costs (i.e., no deductible), no paperwork (i.e., insurance forms), and only a small copayment for each office visit to cover the costs associated with the paperwork handled by the HMO.
+For the patient, an HMO means reduced out-of-pocket costs (i.e., no deductible), no paperwork (i.e., insurance forms), and only a small copayment per office visit to cover the costs of the paperwork handled by the HMO.

 An organization of health care personnel and facilities that provides a comprehensive range of health services to an enrolled population for a fixed sum of money paid in advance for a specified period of time.